hybridly/hybridly/docs/api/utils/use-property.md

 })
 ```

-### Accessing page properties
+### Accessing view properties

-While `useProperty` is primarily made for accessing typed, global properties, you may provide a custom generic type to opt-out of global type-checking if you need to access page-specific properties.
+While `useProperty` is primarily made for accessing typed, global properties, you may provide a custom generic type to opt-out of global type-checking if you need to access view-specific properties.

 ```ts
 const posts = useProperty<App.Data.Post[]>('posts')